Pricing Data

 Map the work to defensible occupations, explain the location assumptions, separate wage evidence from loaded-rate assumptions, and identify what I should add for burden, fee, escalation, travel, and subcontractor support before pricing the bid.GSA labor rates

-Use this component when the question needs GSA Schedule labor-rate context.
+Use this workflow when the question needs GSA Schedule labor-rate context.
 GovTribe AI can compare labor categories, vendors, contracts, education levels, worksites, business sizes, clearances, SINs, categories, and contract years when those dimensions matter.

 This is useful when you want to sanity-check a proposed rate or understand where a rate sits against Schedule labor-rate evidence.